 Performance-based regulation represents another significant shift in utility regulation and ratemaking.
 Performance-based regulation provides a framework to: (1) set utility goals and targets; (2) measure utility performance in achieving these goals and targets; and (3) link utility performance to utility compensation, including investor returns and executive compensation.
 By setting predetermined metrics for performance, regulators can create financial incentives for activities that utilities might not normally be motivated to pursue, such as the streamlining the interconnection of DPV-plus-storage resources.
 Similar to revenue decoupling, shifting toward the use of utility performance incentive mechanisms is a significant change.
-While quite relevant for more advanced jurisdictions facing large quantities of distributed energy resources, it is outside the scope of this report.14
+While quite relevant for more advanced jurisdictions facing large quantities of distributed energy resources, it is outside the scope of this report.
+For more information, see Littell et al. (2017) and Whited, Woolf, and Napoleon (2015).

-13 We define a sell rate as the level of compensation a DG system owner receives for electricity exported from the DG system to the grid.
+18 We define a sell rate as the level of compensation a DG system owner receives for electricity exported from the DG system to the grid.